For a subset of the youngest patients with the brain tumor medulloblastoma, less aggressive therapy was associated with better long-term survival.

 Connect with @stjuderesearch to keep up with our latest science and medical news.
 More about St. Jude social media.

-Browse all scientific publications by St. Jude investigators in 2016.
+Browse all scientific publications by St. Jude investigators.